LenaGDev/LenaGDev/README.md

 ## Hello!
 I’m Helena 🩷

-- 🎯 My goal is to become a Full Stack Software Developer.
-- 🌱  I’m a Systems Analysis and Development student, currently studying front-end development.
+🎓 Student of Systems Analysis and Development  .
-- 🎮 I really enjoy games, especially FPS.
+🌐 Focused on web, mobile, and data development, also exploring back-end.
+🔧 Building projects to improve my skills.

+📚 I love reading, ☕ enjoy coffee, and 🐱 am passionate about cats.
+🤝 Looking for study partners to grow together!
 ##

 ## Technologies I'm currently studying: